Are you wondering how to help a friend through a breakup?

 When someone is going through a breakup, their trust has been shaken, and they are coming to you to be a source of consistency.
 The last thing they need is to find out that their broken heart has become your source of cocktail party fodder.

 Give support without bashing their ex

 Whoever broke your friend’s heart is, for all intents and purposes, not important.
 Once the relationship has ended, that person does not live inside your reality anymore.

 Regardless of your feelings about them before, during, or after the relationship took place, you should fight the temptation to bad-mouth them to your friend.

 It is not uncommon to belittle the ex-partner as part of your strategy to make your friend feel better, but it is not productive.
-It matters no more than this former love interest was bad with money, so why even bring it up?
+It matters no more than this former love interest who was bad with money, so why even bring it up?

-Not to mention that if this breakup was unwanted or unexpected by your friend, your negative comments might have an adverse effect and instead lead them to become defensive of their ex and push them further away from you and closer to their former partner.
+Not to mention that if this breakup was unwanted or unexpected by your friend, your negative comments may have an adverse effect and instead lead them to become defensive of their ex and push them further away from you and closer to their former partner.